Gary Linnen: Unlocking the Power of Peer Leaders

 But everything that they learned, they went back and told somebody else.

-And then we got into this idea, like, hold on, friends helping friends.
-That's interesting.
+And then we got into this idea like, hold on.
+Friends helping friends.

 Because what we do know is that a 17-year-old is more inclined to listen to another 17-year-old.
-Any of us that have kids, family members, young folks.
+Any of us that have kids, family members, young folks, you can talk to your blue in the face.

-Leverage that to make them, you know, do positive choices, you know, so that it's not just the adult saying, go to school, it's a friend saying, I'm going.
-So that means you're going with me.
+Leverage that to make them, you know, do positive choices, you know so that it's not just the adult saying go to school it's a friend saying i'm going so that means you're going with me let's go yeah um and that was the birth of college summit now peer forward

-You know, we've been around being able to impact close to 700,000 students since our inception.
-We are, you know, in 12 states and and in Bermuda.
+you know we've been around being able to impact close to 700 000 students since our inception We are, you know, in 12 states and in Bermuda.

 New York, Philly,

-the DMV era, Florida, California, Texas, Detroit, Colorado, Hawaii,
+the the DMV area, Florida, California, Texas, Detroit, Colorado, Hawaii,

 all the different areas where we know that every single child that we have been able to support, they want to help their friends.
 They want to be able to succeed.